-- Go back to Settings for the Task and reschedule the Task.
+- Go back to Settings for the task in Epicenter and reschedule the task.

 - If your Exchange Server requests your username and password when you start Outlook, then scheduled updates will not work.
 Leaving Outlook running will not help because scheduled Epicenter updates do not run on the Desktop.
 You must configure Outlook to run without requesting the username and password.
 If you recently installed Outlook, restart Outlook to see if it asks for your username and password.
 See the section in the manual on Outlook Passwords.